Christmas Cookie Extravaganza 2012

 I have two other 8 foot tables in my dining room set up with racks to bring in all the trays after baking.

 This is my dining room table laden down with all the baking goods.
 This doesn’t include everything we used because eggs, butter, cream cheese, etc., had to be refrigerated.
 Plus we had to purchase a whole lot more sugar, flour, nuts, and other stuff.
 But this gives you an idea of what goes into our Christmas Cookie Extravaganza every year.
+We go through a lot of supplies baking this much stuff.

 Here, I’ve placed one of the Orange Creamsicle Cookies in a poly bag.